JetBrains/meta-runner-power-pack/README.md

 Meta-runner Power Pack
 ======================

-A collection of [Meta-runners](http://confluence.jetbrains.com/display/TCD8/Working+with+Meta-Runner) for TeamCity 8.x.
+A collection of [Meta-runners](http://confluence.jetbrains.com/display/TCD8/Working+with+Meta-Runner) for TeamCity.

 Available Meta-Runners
 ======================